trillion-repos/18f/INSTALL.md

 ## Get Started
+Please  use one the options to instal Trillion OpenFDA Visualization Platform

+1) Option one for Installation

-install with Docker Container
+Install with Docker Container
-* install docker.
+* Install docker.
 * If your operating system is window or Mac, please use boot2docker
-* start docker service
+* Start docker service

 ## Build openFDA  in docker container
 * docker pull trilliongit/18f

-## Run the App on container
+## Run the App on the docker container
 * docker -p 3000:3000 -d trilliongit/18f
 * Open your browser
 * http://localhost:3000 on http://localhost:3000/ or http://<your computer IP>:3000 on linux
 * On Window boot2docker ip and get IP and http://<ip>:3000

+2) Option two for Installation

-install with node JS
+Install with node JS
 * node js
 * Git